 With data from 10 of the most recent “open” powerlifting competitions (based on meet results from openpowerlifting.com), I filtered the information down to make sure that it included a few key criteria for female powerlifters:

-• Lifters must be 24-39 years old (in the “Open” Age Category)
+- Lifters must be 24-39 years old (in the “Open” Age Category)

-• Lifters must be participating in the drug tested division
+- Lifters must be participating in the drug tested division

-• Lifters must be competing in a full power category (performing the squat, bench press and deadlift on the same day).
+- Lifters must be competing in a full power category (performing the squat, bench press and deadlift on the same day).
 Participation in single or 2-lift events (ex. bench only, deadlift only or push-pull divisions) was not included in the data set.

-• Lifters must be competing in the raw category, meaning knee sleeves, wrist wraps and a lifting belt are permissible, but no supportive equipment such as knee wraps, squat suits, bench shirts or deadlift suits are allowed.
+- Lifters must be competing in the raw category, meaning knee sleeves, wrist wraps and a lifting belt are permissible, but no supportive equipment such as knee wraps, squat suits, bench shirts or deadlift suits are allowed.
 Not all federations allow for the use of knee sleeves, but with sleeves offering such a small advantage over sleeveless, this was not a big enough difference to cause exclusion.

-This article will show you both how strong female powerlifters might need to be to win as well as the “lowest” total you could still acheive a podium position with at an upcoming powerlifting meet in the female open division.
+This article will show you both how strong female powerlifters might need to be to win as well as the “lowest” total you could still achieve a podium position with at an upcoming powerlifting meet in the female open division.

-1. The highest total (sum of the heaviest squat, bench press and deadlift) from all of the meets, per weight class
+- The highest total (sum of the heaviest squat, bench press and deadlift) from all of the meets, per weight class

-2. The lowest total that still put the lifter in at least 3rd place in their respective competitions and weight class.
+- The lowest total that still put the lifter in at least 3rd place in their respective competitions and weight class.

 The women’s 57 kg (~125lbs) and 110kg (~242 lbs) were by far the most competitive to take 1st place but the 57kg class was harder to get on the podium.
 With the given data set, the 57kg class only had one elite lifter as the entire data set, leading to this outlier result.

-Looking at weight classes with >4 lifters, the 63kf and 100kg classes had the toughest competition across the board (ie. were the “most competitive”), meaning there were the fewest default medals awarded due to often having >3 lifters per meet per weight class.
+Looking at weight classes with >4 lifters, the 63kg and 100kg classes had the toughest competition across the board (ie. were the “most competitive”), meaning there were the fewest default medals awarded due to often having >3 lifters per meet per weight class.

 With the above in mind, we can look at DOTS score which allows us to compare relative strength of all lifters across all weight classes.
 While in the short term, we might see spikes in certain classes, at a high level in the long term, the higher the weight class, the higher the totals are.
 Use of the DOTS formula to equate for bodyweight/relative strength in order to see which weight class is the most competitive with everything else held equal led to the following findings in women’s powerlifting in the USA.